axelmagn/django-webpresence-template/docs/install.rst

 Configuration
 =============

-In keeping with best practices laid out at `The Twelve-Factor App`_, configurations that could vary between machine or deployment environment are retrieved from environment variables.
+In keeping with best practices laid out at `The Twelve-Factor App`, configurations that could vary between machine or deployment environment are retrieved from environment variables.
 It is therefore necessary to set some environment variables either manually or using script outside of version control.
 Depending on your platform, some of these variables may already be set.
+Unless otherwise specified, these map to the settings variable of the same name.

 These variables are a great thing to export in your virtualenv activate script.
 My preferred method is to create a separate file in your virtualenv at